colinaardsma/tfbps-java/README.md

 A fantasy baseball projection site.

 ## Summary
-Registered users are able to link to their Yahoo! or Ottoneu fantasy baseball leagues, extract historical league data and customize projections based on that data.
+Registered users are able to link to their Yahoo! or Ottoneu fantasy baseball leagues, extract historical league data, and customize projections based on that data.

 ### What it does
 While still very much a work in progress I have achieved a few of my main goals: